myLikes2/mylikes.github.io/README.md

     - TikTok
    are added with color switches.
  - Services Table made responsive for all Screen Sizes.
+ - Hover Color for Email Inputs

 ## Upcoming
  - OG for all Pages
  - Full JSON with database
- - Email Field Hover color
  - Call Action on each Service

 ## Bugs Fixed